ericfields/slack-coup/README.md

 * `coup-kick`		- Remove other players from the Coup lobby.
 * `coup-start`	- Start the game of Coup.
 * `coup-end`		- End the game of Coup.

+#### Debugging

+You can start a debugging session for the bot by calling `coup-debug`.
+This will begin an immediate game with as many players in the channel as are allowed.

+You can set the options for the debugging game as environment variables.
+It would be optimal to set these in the .env file in the root of the source directory.
+Available options are as follows:

+* MIN_PLAYERS				- Minimum number of players in a game.
+Default is 4.
+* MAX_PLAYERS				- Maximum number of players in a game.
+Default is 6.
+* COINS_PER_PLAYER	- Starting coins for each player.
+Default is 2.
+* CARDS_PER_PLAYER	- Starting number of cards for each player.
+Default is 2.
+* SHUFFLE_DECK			- *true* or *false* boolean for whether or not to shuffle the deck.
+Default is *false* for debugging.
+* SHUFFLE_PLAYERS		- *true* or *false* boolean for whether or not to shuffle the player order.
+Default is *false* for debugging.

 ### Gameplay